-Within our work at Customer Faithful, I’ve seen the same supply & demand conflict in another industry – healthcare.
-We are currently supporting a 2-year project to find ways to reduce missed appointments in the UK’s National Health Service (NHS).
-Currently, as many as 19m hospital and GP appointments are missed each year, costing the NHS around £900m at a time when it is tasked with billions of cost savings to respond to a growing and ageing population.
+Within our work at Customer Faithful, we frequently see supply & demand conflict in the UK healthcare system.
+A case is point is the challenge of trying to get a GP appointment.
+Back in 2016, we worked on a 2-year project to try and understand why so many missed appointments happened in the UK’s National Health Service (NHS).
+According to NHS own figures, it adds up to 19m hospital and GP appointments each year, costing the NHS around £900m at a time when it is tasked with billions of cost savings to respond to a growing and ageing population.

 From our research into why appointments get missed, it’s clear that there is no single cause, nor one ‘silver bullet’ to fix it.
 But we suspect that any sustainable solution will require tangible benefits not just to patients and the NHS, but to the public-at-large.
 Even something as simple as a text-message system for appointment reminders requires more than just a technology investment from health providers.
 It needs sensitive, yet impactful messaging, sent at the right time, in an appropriate language that respects patient privacy but also the scarce appointments resource it is trying to manage.
 Even then, success requires patients who are socially understanding enough to recognise that not cancelling or attending their appointment deprives someone else of using it too.

 Since 2008, the popularity of influencing behaviour through so-called ‘nudge theory’ (Thaler) has steadily grown.
 The essence of this is simply offering some optional encouragement to the consumer, such as the often-quoted example of adding the image of a housefly into the men’s room urinals at Amsterdam’s Schiphol Airport, intended to ‘improve the aim’.